Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Introduction

 We address the question of universality of halo profiles by answering the following key question: how does a halo assemble and relax, and what are the accessible relaxed states?
-We use the QLDE to model the collisionless relaxation of an inhomogeneous halo that is accreting and virializing, and find that in this process the halo relaxes to an NFW quasi-steady state more or less independently of the initial conditions, before eventually relaxing to an isothermal sphere but over a much longer timescale. \citet[][]{Weinberg.01a,Weinberg.01b} also solves the QLDE, albeit for a different setup of a halo perturbed by orbiting subhalos/satellites, and for a limited range of initial halo profiles without a central cusp.
-He infers that weakly damped dipole modes excited by the orbiting satellites drive the secular relaxation of the halo towards a universal Einasto-like profile.
+We use the QLDE to model the collisionless relaxation of an inhomogeneous halo that is accreting and virializing, and find that in this process the halo relaxes to an NFW-like quasi-steady state under certain conditions. \citet[][]{Weinberg.01a,Weinberg.01b} also solves the QLDE, albeit for a different setup of a halo perturbed by orbiting subhalos/satellites, and for a limited range of initial halo profiles without a central cusp.
+He infers that weakly damped dipole modes excited by the orbiting satellites drive the secular relaxation of the halo towards an Einasto-like profile.